pratham-jaiswal/legal-ai/README.md

 5. Manipulate the prompt to refine or change the responses.

+6. Replace the documents in `./context/` with those relevant to your legal department or country.

 ## Contributing

 Feel free to submit issues or pull requests if you have suggestions or improvements.